Chotyně: Administrative division

+Etymology

+The name is probably of Slavic origin.
+It could have originated from the personal name Chot or Chotěn.

 Geography

 Chotyně is located about 14 km northwest of Liberec.
-It lies in the Zittau Basin.
+It lies in the Eastern Upper Lusatia.
 The highest point is at 395 m above sea level.
 The Lusatian Neisse River flows through the municipality.

 History

 The first written mention of Chotyně is from 1409.

 Transport

-The I/35 road from Liberec to the Czech-German border passes through the municipality.
+The I/35 road from Liberec to the Czech-German border runs through the municipality.

 Chotyně is located on a railway line heading from Liberec to Zittau and continuing to Varnsdorf.

 Sights

 The main landmark is the Grabštejn Castle.
 It was originally a Gothic castle, rebuilt in the Renaissance style.
 It belongs among the most important monuments in the region and is protected as a national cultural monument.
 Today the castle is owned by the state and offers guided tours.